mravanelli/SincNet/README.md

 - Python 3.6/2.7
 - pytorch 0.4.0
 - pysoundfile (``` conda install -c conda-forge pysoundfile```)
-- We also suggest to use the anaconda environment.
+- We also suggest using the anaconda environment.

+## Updates
+Feb, 16 2019:
+- We replaced the old "sinc_conv"  with "SincConv_fast".
+The latter is 50% faster.
+- In the near future, we plan to support SincNet based speaker-id within the [PyTorch-Kaldi project](https://github.com/mravanelli/pytorch-kaldi) (the current version of the project only supports SincNEt for speech recognition experiments).
+This will allow users to perform speaker recognition experiments in a faster and much more flexible environment.
+The current repository will anyway remain as a showcase.

 ## How to run a TIMIT experiment
 Even though the code can be easily adapted to any speech dataset, in the following part of the documentation we provide an example based on the popular TIMIT dataset.

 **1. Run TIMIT data preparation.**

-This step is necessary to store a version of TIMIT in which start and end silences are removed and the amplitute of each speech utterance is normalized.
+This step is necessary to store a version of TIMIT in which start and end silences are removed and the amplitude of each speech utterance is normalized.
 To do it, run the following code:

 ``
 python TIMIT_preparation.py $TIMIT_FOLDER $OUTPUT_FOLDER data_lists/TIMIT_all.scp